-Things To Consider Before Starting A Bicultural Family
+Things To Consider Before Starting A Family When Blending Cultures

 When it comes to my culture there are no set traditions as to how to raise a child.
 This is what worries my husband as he sees my culture essentially lacking in culture.
 However I see our culture as being open and allows you to adapt the good parts that suit your lifestyle.
 We should raise our child in a loving and supportive environment whilst teaching them to be the best they can be.
 This can be challenging to trust when you have been raised in such a traditional culture and only ever see the negative aspects of the western culture.
 Such as children having no respect for their parents or elders.